Section 10 of 15

 Attach the appropriate placards to the vehicle before you drive it.
 You are only allowed to move an improperly placarded vehicle during an emergency, to protect life or property.

 Placards must appear on both sides and ends of the vehicle.
+The front placard may be on the front of the tractor or trailer.
 Each placard must be:

 - Easily seen from the direction it faces.